RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/python__helpers_8cpp.md

   namespace Backends
   {

-    template <>
+    /// Helper functions to cast void result of python functions to voids for returning from the python_function object. template <>
     void return_cast<void>(pybind11::object o) { return static_cast<void>(o); }

+    /// Takes a function or variable name as a full path within a package, and returns the path to the containing submodule
+    /// and the bare name of the function or variable.
+Returns an empty string for the path when the function or variable
+    /// is not inside a submodule.
     sspair split_qualified_python_name(str s, str m)
     {
       std::vector<str> split_s = Utils::delimiterSplit(s, ".");